sider/sider-docs/advanced-settings/private-dependencies.md

 # Private Dependencies

 Analyzing a private project sometimes need an access to another private repository.
 Your team might be using Git repository to distribute private library.
-This kind of dependency is supported in some tools including Bundler, npm, and Glide.
+This kind of dependency is supported in some tools including Bundler, npm.

 ## Private Dependencies